Worplesdon: Post-Industrial Revolution

 Adjacent to the church, a London to Portsmouth semaphore tower (now demolished) served in the Napoleonic Wars.
 The east window of the church was embellished with stained glass, collected and arranged in 1802, at the expense of the Rev. W. Roberts; by the 1840s, the whole parish's population was 1,424, which then included Burpham and Wyke.

 In 1911, the Victoria County History's guide to the area included the agricultural and economic description:

 The village and church stand upon an abrupt hill of Bagshot sand (the Bracklesham Beds), but round it the soil is lower Bagshot sand.
 To the south the parish is on the London Clay...There are brick and tile works, and cement works in the parish, and nursery gardens.
 It is otherwise agricultural and a great part of it is waste land.
 Whitmoor and Broad Street Commons are extensive wastes.

 This pinpoints the area's sands, and hence its low agricultural natural fertility, as being key to Worpledon's abundance of heath and woodlands.
 In traditional parish descriptions such unproductive land is described as "waste".

 In the 2021 Census, the parish was given an estimated population of 8,500, which is almost identical to the 2011 census figure.

 Governance

+Surrey County Council

 There is one representative on Surrey County Council, Conservative Keith Witham; this large ward extends into Normandy.
-There are three representatives on Guildford Borough Council: